cosmos/cosmos/README.md

 high-performance, consistent, secure
 [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine,
 where strict fork-accountability guarantees hold over the behaviour of malicious actors.
-The GnuClear hub, also known as Gnugleus, is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
+The GnuClear hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
 The hub and shards of the GnuClear network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
 The GnuClear hub utilizes IBC packets to move tokens from one shard to another while maintaining the total amount of tokens in the network, thus isolating each shard from the failure of others.

 We believe that GnuClear proves that Tendermint BFT consensus is well suited for scaling public proof-of-stake blockchains, and that it can compete with